estellechoi/TIL/docs/typescript/cheatsheet.md

 <br />

-However, if developers are certain that a node EXIST, they would assert the type like below, with `as HTMLDivElement`.
-Then, `if` check is no more needed.
+However, if developers are certain that a node EXIST, they can assert the type with `as HTMLDivElement` word, like below.
+In this case, `if` check is no more needed since the type of `itemNode` has been asserted to be `HTMLDivElement`.

 ```typescript
 const itemNode = document.querySelector("div") as HTMLDivElement;